kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 etcd (the cluster database) and the API server (which the kubectl CLI communicates with).

-1. Choose a pod network add-on and verify if it requires any arguments to be passed to kubeadm initialization.
-Depending on what third-party provider you choose, you might have to set the `--pod-network-cidr` to something provider-specific.
-The tabs below will contain a notice about what flags on `kubeadm init` are required.
+1. Choose a pod network add-on, and verify whether it requires any arguments to be passed to kubeadm initialization.
+Depending on which third-party provider you choose, you might need to set the `--pod-network-cidr` to a provider-specific value.
+See [Installing a pod network add-on](#pod-network).
 1. (Optional) Unless otherwise specified, kubeadm uses the network interface associated with the default gateway to advertise the master's IP.
-If you want to use a different network interface, specify `--apiserver-advertise-address=<ip-address>` argument to `kubeadm init`.
-To deploy an IPv6 Kubernetes cluster using IPv6 addressing, you must specify an IPv6, e.g. `--apiserver-advertise-address=fd00::101`
+To use a different network interface, specify the `--apiserver-advertise-address=<ip-address>` argument to `kubeadm init`.
+To deploy an IPv6 Kubernetes cluster using IPv6 addressing, you must specify an IPv6 address, for example `--apiserver-advertise-address=fd00::101`

 Now run: